Taxable Income: Definition and Calculation

 What is Taxable Income?

 Taxable income refers to the amount of income that is subject to taxation by the government after deductions, exemptions, and adjustments are taken into account.
-Generally, taxable income is obtained after making all the other necessary deductions such as PF, pension, etc.; hence, it is also known as adjusted gross salary.
+Generally, income tax is obtained after making all the other necessary deductions such as PF, pension, etc.; hence, it is also known as adjusted gross salary.
 Apart from those earnings that are tax exempted, all other incomes are considered to be taxable incomes.

 Salary structures in India comprise basic salary, allowances, and statutory contributions.
 With continued refinement of income tax rules, the tax calculations are simplified.
 There are just a few partly taxable and non-taxable allowances.
 All other allowances are considered as income and are taxed as per applicable tax slabs for the individual.
 Allowances paid to the below category of employees are non-taxable: